-- conflict of interest personal, professional, and financial - mentor/mentee responsibilities and relationships - collaborative research including collaborations with industry - peer review - data acquisition and research tools; management, sharing and ownership - research misconduct and policies for handling misconduct - responsible authorship and publication - the scholar as a responsible member of society, contemporary ethical issues and the environmental and societal impacts of research in the discipline - policies regarding human subjects, live vertebrate animal subjects, and safe laboratory practices.
+- a. conflict of interest personal, professional, and financial - b. mentor/mentee responsibilities and relationships - c. collaborative research including collaborations with industry - d. peer review - e. data acquisition and research tools; management, sharing and ownership - f. research misconduct and policies for handling misconduct - g. responsible authorship and publication - h. the scholar as a responsible member of society, contemporary ethical issues and the environmental and societal impacts of research in the discipline - i. policies regarding human subjects, live vertebrate animal subjects, and safe laboratory practices.

-For additional guidance on this policy please contact the Office of Nursing Research and Innovation.
+For additional guidance on this policy please contact the Office of Nursing Research and Innovation